Select each service for more information:

 Your satisfaction and confidence in us is our highest priority.
 That is the reason Dr. Bloch and NVISION want you completely informed about the procedure and comfortable with the people handling your eye care.
 When you are ready, NVISION will perform the eye surgery and Dr. Bloch will manage your pre-operative and post-operative care.

 Carlsbad and North County San Diego residents get the best adult or children's eye doctor eye exam, eyecare, eyewear, eye glasses, vision / eye prescriptions, contacts, laser vision correction, vision therapy, reading therapy, eye infection treatment, eye allergy treatment, and vision problem diagnosis in the Carlsbad offices of Bloch Vision Care and Children's Optometric of North County.
-We are trained and qualified pediatric / children's eye doctor eye specialists and children's vision therapy specialists.
+We are trained and qualified pediatric / children's eye doctor and children's vision therapy experts.
 We service the vision needs of patients residing in Carlsbad, North County San Diego, San Marcos, Oceanside, Vista, La Costa, Encinitas, California.